 What Should I Know About Coding Bootcamp ISAs?

 The reality of any type of repayment agreement is that you really need to hone in on the fine print.
-Read everything thoroughly and understand the terms you are agreeing to when you sign into an income share agreement with your coding bootcamp.
+Read everything thoroughly and understand the terms you are agreeing to when you sign into an employer sponsorship with your coding bootcamp.
 That way when you complete your program, find that awesome new job, and the payments start to kick in, you aren’t surprised by unexpected details.

 In addition to reading the items yourself, you can leverage your resources at the coding bootcamp for understanding the terms of the income share agreement plan.
 Set up appoints to speak with the financial facilitators or whoever the stakeholders are for managing ISAs.